The Bankrate promise

 Recommended credit score

-Why you should get the Blue Cash Everyday
+Why should you get the Blue Cash Everyday?

 Recommended credit score